-For the 34 salmon catchments surveyed in 2014, the salmon fry abundance for this year alone ranged from an average of zero fry on the Erne, to a catchment average of 28.14 salmon fry per 5 min on the Abbey.
-The Ray, Newport, Kerry Blackwater, Ballintra, Leannan, Bride, Slaney, Currane, Erriff and Abbey all recorded an annual catchment wide average of >17 fry.
-Salmon fry densities of over 15 Salfry/min were also recorded on the Owenascaul and Oily catchments.
+For the 35 salmon catchments surveyed in 2015, the salmon fry abundance for this year alone ranged from an average of zero fry/5min on the Kealincha, Culoort and Lough Na Furnace, to a catchment average of 28.52 salmon fry per 5 min on the Erriff.
+The Flurry and the Glenn recorded an annual catchment wide average of >17 fry.
+Salmon fry density of over 15 Salfry/min was recorded on the Leannan catchment.
+A large proportion of the catchments surveyed this year were small catchments which have historically produced low numbers of salmon.

 Figure VII -1.
-Results of catchment wide electro-fishing programme in 2014.
+Results of catchment wide electro-fishing programme in 2015 (\Fane partial survey).